 If you are looking to escape the heat, head to the nearby pebbled beaches of Harami or Kanoni.
 Both are shaded by the cover of the trees that surround them.
 If you have access to a boat, there are also some other rocky beaches in the area that cannot be accessed by road.

-Getting Around Paxos
+Getting Around Paxos in 2023

 Public transport on Paxos island is virtually non-existent.
 It is recommended to rent a car or a scooter if you are staying in a remote area, or in one of the little villages outside of Gaios.

-Explore Paxos on Foot
+Explore Paxos on foot

 Since the island of Paxos is small, walking everywhere is certainly not out of the question.
 The island is just quite large enough to feel that you are going on a rugged adventure, yet not too large that you would ever get hopelessly lost.